Singleton, West Sussex

-The village name is derived from the Anglo-Saxon 'sengel', which means "burnt clearing".

-The civil parish has a land area of 1602 ha.
+The civil parish, which includes the village of Charlton, has a land area of 1602 ha.
 In the 2001 census there were 199 households containing 476 people, of whom 199 were economically active.
 The population marginally increased to 480 at the 2011 Census.

 History

+There is archaeological evidence of a Roman encampment at Singleton.
 The village name is derived from the Anglo-Saxon 'sengel', which means "burnt clearing".

 Singleton (Silletone) was listed in the Domesday Book (1086) as the ancient hundred of the same name with 237 households including the settlements of East Lavant, Mid Lavant, Binderton and Preston.
 In Singleton parish itself there were 167 households: 89 villagers, 58 smallholders and 20 slaves; with ploughing land, woodland, meadows, three mills and a church, it had a value to the lords of the manor of £121.

 In 1861, the population of the Anglican parish (Singleton with Charlton), was 556 and the area was 5010 acre.

-Between 1880 and 1953 a railway served the village at Singleton station.
-The station complex is now a private dwelling.
+From 1880, the Midhurst to Chichester railway passed through Cocking, Singleton and Lavant.
+Singleton station had four platforms.
+The Prince of Wales (later Edward VII) would come to the station by royal train when attending Goodwood races or visiting the James family at West Dean Park.
+A regular bus service had begun in the 1920s, and the rail service for passengers was discontinued in 1935, with freight continuing until the station fully closed in 1953; it became a private dwelling, and, with the former goods shed, is a listed building.
+On 20 August 2025, after the restoration of trackbed and platforms had been completed, they were opened as an extension of the Centurion Way cycle and footpath.

+The railway tunnel remained intact and is now a protected site for bats.

+Parishes

+Civil parish

+Singleton civil parish includes Singleton and Charlton villages.
+There are 66 listed buildings in the parish, mostly in either of the two villages, but also some outlying buildings of note.

+Anglican parish

+The Anglican parish of Singleton, established in 2005, incorporates the three ancient churches at Singleton, East Dean and West Dean.

 Landmarks

-Parish church
+Anglican parish church

-The Anglican parish church has Anglo-Saxon nave walls and massive square tower.
+The Anglican parish church, dedicated to St Mary, has Anglo-Saxon nave walls and massive square tower.
 The aisles were added later.
 This was a hundredal church, the central church of the Hundred of Singleton, a Saxon administrative grouping of parishes.
 The tower has three Saxon windows and a Saxon doorway leading into thin air high up in the nave, showing that there was once an upper room above the nave.
 It is likely that the priests for the churches in the hundred would have lived in this room.
 The Saxon tower arch was rebuilt in the twelfth or thirteenth century with a pointed arch.
 The pews are from the Tudor period.
 The church is a Grade I listed building.

+The parish war memorial in the graveyard is placed to be visible from the nearby village of Charlton, dating from the days when the parish was Singleton with Charlton.
+It is a Grade II-listed structure.